Aalyahmonday/ytbplus/Building.md

 # Method 1: Github action
 ## Requirement:
 - A Github account.
 - A decrypted YouTube ipa.
-You must upload it to your cloud storage service (Dropbox, OneDrive, Google Drive or whatever you want).
+You must upload it to a cloud storage service (Dropbox, OneDrive, Google Drive or whatever you want).
 After that, get the direct download link to the IPA.

 ## Step:
 1. Fork this repository.